 The "hot yogi" possessed an honest and straightforward nature, which soon prompted him to utter the following words: "I am seeking a partner, someone to accompany me to my birthplace in Hawaii, where we will build a humble abode.
 Are you that woman?"
 Without a moment's hesitation, I raised my hand with utmost sincerity and replied, "Yes!
 I am that woman.
 I will join you in Hawaii and help build our tiny house."
 After all, who wouldn't want to reside in paradise with a radiant yogi?
 In my mind, I envisioned practicing yoga on the lanai, sipping coconut water, adorned in flowing white attire, perpetually barefoot.
 And for a while, that dream became a reality.

 We married soon after, embarking on a quest to transform our aspirations into tangible accomplishments.
 Naively, we believed we were adequately prepared, having binge-watched every season of "Tiny House Nation."
 Alas, reality had a way of defying our expectations.
 The experience of off-grid living, homesteading, and sustenance from the land bestowed upon us an unwavering reverence.
 Farming, we discovered, is an arduous endeavor.
-With the help of my father-in-law, we cleared dense jungles, sowed grass seeds, installed a 10,000-gallon water tank, septic system, solar panels, batteries, and even adopted two goats.
+With the help of our in-laws, we cleared dense jungles, sowed grass seeds, installed a 10,000-gallon water tank, septic system, solar panels, batteries, and even adopted two goats.

 In 2018, the Kilauea volcano unleashed its fury on the Big Island.
 While our conventional understanding of volcanoes often involves molten lava erupting from their summits, the events that unfolded on the Big Island took a different course.
 The lava within the volcano receded into underground conduits, resulting in eruptions through fissures on the lower east side of the island, including our backyard.